SAFARI PACKING LIST

 - Sun hat with a brim

 - Bandana (for dust, etc.)

 - Money ($400 or more in cash and/or traveler’s cheques, including some small U.S., Euro, or Tanzanian bills)

 - Energy bars, hard candy, snacks, and comfort foods

 - Playing cards, games, books, frisbee, football, kite

-- Chocolate or pens for village children, momentos for guides and other travellers
+- Chocolate or pens for village children, momentos for guides and other travelers

 - Umbrella, particularly useful in the rainy season, can be purchased in the market for around $2